adilansary/Playwright_SwagLabs/README.md

 # Swag Labs Automation Project

-This project automates the login functionality for the Swag Labs application using Playwright with the Page Object Model (POM) design pattern.
+This project automates the Product adding to cart by logging in for the Swag Labs application using Playwright with the Page Object Model (POM).

 ## Prerequisites